Ray-CR/BackstabTheTrade/README.md

 ## Donation

-Donations are appreciated, and you can support development here:
+Donations are appreciated and completely optional,, and you can support development here:

 [![Support me on Ko-fi][def]](https://ko-fi.com/ray_cr#)

-Donations are completely optional, and the plugin is free to use for everyone.
+The plugin is free to use for everyone and all the donation mainly use for plugin development.

 ## License